TsinghuaDatabaseGroup/DB-GPT/baselines/README.md

 python run_classifier_for_diagnosis.py
 ```

-> Note it cosumes much memory for DNN and we suggest run this script on server
+> Note it cosumes much memory for DNN and we suggest to run this script on server